fenago/learn-java-12-programming/lab_guide/Lab_9.md

 collection** (**GC**), performs an important mission of releasing the memory from unused objects.

-After reading this chapter, readers will better understand what constitutes Java application execution, Java processes inside JVM, GC, and how JVM works in general.
+After reading this lab, readers will better understand what constitutes Java application execution, Java processes inside JVM, GC, and how JVM works in general.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   Java application execution
 -   Java processes